speechbrain/speechbrain/recipes/CommonVoice/cl-masr/README.md

 ---------------------------------------------------------------------------------------------------------

 ## ⚡ Dataset [[download](https://zenodo.org/record/8065754)]
-The dataset used for the  CL-MASR benchmark is extracted from [Common Voice 13](https://commonvoice.mozilla.org/en/datasets), see [reference paper](https://arxiv.org/abs/1912.06670)).
+The dataset used for the  CL-MASR benchmark is extracted from [Common Voice 13](https://commonvoice.mozilla.org/en/datasets) (see [reference paper](https://arxiv.org/abs/1912.06670)).
 Each of the 20 languages in the dataset includes approximately 10 hours of training material, with an additional 1 hour designated for validation and another 1 hour for testing purposes.

 Download the dataset from [here](https://zenodo.org/record/8065754) and extract it to a data folder of your choice (`CL-MASR` by default).